List of Dexter characters: Rebecca Mitchell

 Rebecca Mitchell is the daughter of Arthur and Sally.
 Though she is a 15-year-old teenager, her bedroom resembles that of a young child.
 After running away once, Arthur now has locks on the outside of the door and on the windows.
 Arthur often calls her "Vera", the name of his deceased sister.
 When Dexter asks her about this and tries to console her, she asks him to take her away, saying she would do "anything", implying she will give him sexual favors to do so (which Dexter flatly refuses).
 Both Becca and her mother believe he will take Becca up on her offer, however, the latter hopes that Dexter will not allow Arthur to find out.
 She is last seen in tears being taken out of her home by the police when they uncover that Arthur is Trinity.

-A year later, due to the unstable rantings of her mother, Rebecca commits suicide in a way similar to the second victim in her father's cycle of kills.
+A year later, due to the unstable rantings of her mother, Rebecca commits suicide in a way similar to the second victim in her father's cycle of kills (bleeding out in a bathtub).
 This discovery prompts Dexter to investigate.